VARUN1128/FoodMood-Bot-Whatsapp/README.md

 ## Contact

-Developed by HarshitaDS.
+Developed by Varun.
 For any inquiries, please reach out via GitHub.

 ---

-Bon Appétit! 🍴
+Enjoy ur Meals! 🍴